-RER and Métro trains with bus or ORLYVAL combinations are a good public transportation alternative to Le Bus Direct (previously Les Cars Air France) for travel to Aéroport Paris-Orly ORY.
+RER and Métro trains with bus or ORLYVAL combinations are good public transportation alternatives to Le Bus Direct (previously Les Cars Air France) for travel to Aéroport Paris-Orly ORY.

 Getting to Aéroport d’Orly (ORY) from downtown Paris is possible by public transportation using buses or the ORLYVAL to RER and Metro train stations.
 However, public transportation from Orly to Paris is more confusing than it needs be making many travelers opting for the simpler Le Bus Direct limousine coaches (previously known as Les Cars Air France) or private airport shuttles.
 Airport shuttles and vans can be worth the splurge for small groups, especially as it offers services directly to hotels and specific addresses in Paris and the Ile de France region.
 Airport shuttles should be reserved in advance – do compare prices as fares vary widely.
 My Driver gives online quotations for private airport transfers without first requiring personal details or flight numbers.